Therapy for individuals & couples.

 Coercive control techniques are varied and can occur along a continuum.
 You might be surprised, but coercive control techniques can include the use of excessive meditation and chanting, hypnotic language patterns or NLP, sleep deprivation, food restriction, and other tactics that can physically impact the brain.

 When subjected to coercive control and related influence techniques, people can have drastic changes in their perceptions, beliefs, personality, and psychology.
 They can suffer from delusions, mania, and post-traumatic stress symptoms.
+They may cut ties with family members, communities and/or activities that they care about.
 These changes can be extraordinary and distressing.
 At other times, coercive control can be more subtle.